Polestar 3 Review & Prices

 Is the Polestar 3 a good car?

-The Polestar 3 is a large SUV with ultra-cool styling, a modern, minimalist interior and packed full of technology.
+The Polestar 3 is a large SUV with ultra-cool styling, a modern, minimalist interior and packed full of technology that's so good it was given Highly Commended status in the Outstanding EV category at the 2025 Carwow Car of the Year Awards.
 It’s an electric car you might consider alongside alternatives such as the Audi Q8 e-tron, Mercedes-EQE SUV and BMW iX.

 It shares much of its mechanical makeup with another EV, the Volvo EX90.
 However, while that car is a practical, seven-seat family car with safety and comfort at the forefront, the Polestar 3 intends to be the sporty foil to the Volvo’s sensible nature.
 It’s like a Nike store and a John Lewis occupying the same retail space.